StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY DeathCount DESC
 ```

-2) Now that we have the location with most deaths, lets list the episodes with most deaths as well.
+2) Now that we have the location with the most deaths, let's list the episodes with the most deaths as well.

 ```opencypher
 MATCH (d:Death)-[:InEpisode]->(e:Episode)